nickrakovsky/docs/docs/api/purchase_orders.md

 title: Purchase Orders
 ---

-Substitute your token for the square brackets following `tk=`
+Substitute your token for the square brackets placeholder in the header portion, and your location subdomain in the url portion as indicated below.

 ## Retreiving a List of Purchase Orders